Augmented Superfield Approach to Nilpotent Symmetries in the Modified Version of 2D Proca Theory: (Anti-)co-BRST symmetries: superfield approach

-We note that the gauge-fixing and Faddeev-Popov ghost terms of the Lagrangian densities (21) have been derived by exploiting the off-shell nilpotent (anti-)BRST symmetry transformations [cf. (20)].
+We note that the gauge-fixing and FP-ghost terms of the Lagrangian densities (21) have been derived by exploiting the off-shell nilpotent (anti-)BRST symmetry transformations [cf. (20)].
 In exactly similar fashion, it is interesting to observe that

-The above expressions show that there are {\it three} different ways (modulo a total spacetime derivative term) to write the kinetic term plus the Faddeev-Popov (FP) ghost term in the language of the off-shell nilpotent ($s_{a(d)}^2 = 0$) (anti-)co-BRST symmetry transformations $s_{a(d)}$ which also absolutely anticommute (i.e. $s_d\,s_{ad} + s_{ad}\,s_d = 0$) with each-other in their operator form.
+The above expressions show that there are {\it three} different ways (modulo a total spacetime derivative term) to write the kinetic term plus the FP-ghost terms in the language of the off-shell nilpotent ($s_{a(d)}^2 = 0$) (anti-)co-BRST symmetry transformations $s_{a(d)}$ which also absolutely anticommute (i.e. $s_d\,s_{ad} + s_{ad}\,s_d = 0$) with each-other in their operator form.

-We can express the above three relations in the language of superfield formalism because we observe that the following expressions:
+We can express the above three relations in the language of superfield formalism because we observe that the following expressions

 also lead to the derivation of the sum of a part of kinetic term and FP-ghost terms.
-Ultimately, this exercise implies that the sum of kinetic and FP-ghost terms:
+Ultimately, this exercise implies that the sum of kinetic and FP-ghost terms

 is {\it always} (anti-)dual-BRST invariant quantity (modulo a total spacetime derivative) because this is trivially true when we take into account the nilpotency and absolute anticommutativity of the (anti-)co-BRST symmetry transformations.
-In other words, we conclude that $s_{(a)d}\,[{\cal B} (E - m\, \tilde \phi) - (1/2) {\cal B}^2 - i\,\partial_\mu \,\bar C\, \partial^\mu\, C + i\,m^2\,\bar C\, C] = 0$ modulo a total spacetime derivative.
+In other words, we conclude that $s_{(a)d}\,[{\cal B} (E - m\, \tilde \phi) - (1/2) {\cal B}^2 - i\,\partial_\mu \,\bar C\, \partial^\mu\, C + i\,m^2\,\bar C\, C]$ $= 0$ modulo a total spacetime derivative.
 Thus, a part of Lagrangian density (57) is invariant under $s_{(a)d}$.